Managon-pop/Beam/README.md

 # Beam

 #alert
-If you use ClearSky or ImagicalMine, Please use ImagicalMineANDClearSky vesion.
+If you use ClearSky or ImagicalMine, Please use ImagicalMine-ClearSky vesion.
 Genisys, You can use Genisys version
 ##What's this????????
 This plugin can shoot beam in a game.